- Publication dates of results

 At the end of each session your final subject results are published on the web and can be accessed via SOLS.
 Result notifications are not posted to students and will not be released by telephone or by enquiring at Student Central.

-Release of results dates are available on the Exams and Results dates page.
+Release of results dates are available in the key dates table.

 You are entitled to request a review of your mark or grade, by taking the following steps: